onino-js/NEAT/documentation/neat-rules.md

 # NEAT rules

+The aim of this document is to synthetize the rules for designing a NEAT and to describe them with an algorithmic point of view (ie. as a succetion of computing steps over objects).
+The description is language agnistic so that any developper would easily reproduce a NEAT in any programming language.
+All quotes in this document comes from [Evolving Neural Networks through Augmenting Topologies](https://www.cs.utexas.edu/users/ai-lab/pubs/stanley.gecco02_1.pdf).

 ### Encoding the genome

 > NEAT’s genetic encoding scheme is designed to allow corresponding genes to be easily